 Understanding the scope of the display screen equipment regulations

-Display screen equipment regulations cover a wide range of devices, including computer screens, laptops, tablets, smartphones.
-It is essential for employers to recognise the broad scope of these regulations and ensure that all DSE used by their employees complies with the legislation.
+Display screen equipment regulations cover a wide range of devices, including computer screens, laptops, tablets and smartphones.
+Employers need to recognise the broad scope of these regulations and ensure that all DSE used by their employees complies with the legislation.
 This includes providing adjustable screens, chairs, and keyboards, as well as offering regular breaks and opportunities to change posture.

 Compliance and enforcement of display screen equipment regulations